 - Check the IANA URI Schemes registry to see whether there is already an entry for the desired name.
 If there is already an entry under the name, choose a different scheme name, or update the existing scheme specification. - 2.
 Prepare a scheme registration request using the template specified in Section 7.4.
 The scheme registration request can be contained in an Internet Draft, submitted alone, or as part of some other permanently available, stable, protocol specification.
-The completed template can also be submitted in some other form (as part of another document or as a stand-alone document), but the completed template will be treated as an "IETF Contribution" under the guidelines of [RFC3978]. [[CREF6: Updated above text to clarify that the registration request (not the scheme's spec per se) is an IETF contribution, per ticket #21. --DT]] - 3.
-If the registration request is for a Permanent registration:

-- 1. Review the requirements in Section 3. - 2.
+The completed template can also be submitted in some other form (as part of another document or as a stand-alone document), but the completed template will be treated as an "IETF Contribution" under the guidelines of [RFC3978]. - 3.
+If the registration request is for a Permanent registration: - 1.
+Review the requirements in Section 3. - 2.
 Send a copy of the completed template or a pointer to the containing document (with specific reference to the section with the completed template) to the mailing list uri-review@ietf.org, requesting review.
 In addition, request review on other relevant mailing lists as appropriate.
 For example, general discussion of URI syntactical issues could be discussed on uri@w3.org; schemes for a network protocol could be discussed on a mailing list for that protocol.
 Allow a reasonable time for discussion and comments.
-Four weeks is reasonable for a permanent registration request. - 3.
-Respond to review comments and make revisions to the proposed registration as needed to bring it into line with the guidelines given in this document. - 4.
+Four weeks is reasonable for a permanent registration request.

+- 3. Respond to review comments and make revisions to the proposed registration as needed to bring it into line with the guidelines given in this document. - 4.
 Submit the (possibly updated) registration template (or pointer to document containing it) to IANA at iana@iana.org.